Updated: 25 February 2025

 Examples of things you may like to cover:

 Once you've completed all the areas of the checklist, get the team member to sign it, sign it yourself, then store it with your employee records.
+With the MyHR platform, this can all be done digitally, with automated reminders, to ensure no signoffs or approvals are missed.

 Remember that onboarding plays a crucial part in establishing a healthy employment relationship and should be seen as the first step in a continuous process that aims to ensure every employee, and the business at large, achieves success.